Why Wearable Technology is the Future and How It Will Be Seamless and Convenient

 Why did I wear cargo shorts all those years ago?
 One word, convenience.
 I could stuff anything into those pockets that I’d need for the day.
 The only inconvenient thing was how out of style they were.
 One of the most annoying things about today’s wearables is having to charge them.
 New technologies like wireless charging and in situ energy harvesting can help bring convenience to wearables.

 I didn’t look half this good in my cargo shorts.

 Charging is a hassle for connected devices.
 For wearables, this problem is being addressed in the more lucrative sphere of Internet of Things (IoT) sensor networks.
-Companies are developing ultra low power components, like memory, so that devices can drastically reduce their power requirements.
-WIth energy usage at a minimum, wearables could make use of things like wireless charging or onboard energy harvesting.
+Companies are developing ultra-low power components, like memory, so that devices can drastically reduce their power requirements.
+With energy usage at a minimum, future wearable tech could make use of things like wireless charging or onboard energy harvesting.
 Some companies are even exploring solar power for charging devices.
 Regardless of the method, wearables need to be charged without using proprietary cables and connectors.

-Wearable technology is an exciting new field, but it has some hurdles to overcome.
-If companies want people to wear their products, they’ll have to integrate them seamlessly into the things we already have on.
+Wearable technology in the future is an exciting new field, but it has some hurdles to overcome.
+If companies want people to wear their products, they’ll have to integrate them seamlessly into the things we already have.
 That kind of assimilation will require fully flexible circuits that can be directly embedded into fabrics.
 Looks aren’t the only thing we’re watching out for, we also need convenience.
 The charging mechanisms for current wearables are tiresome in the extreme.
-That’s why next gen technology will need to incorporate some kind of onboard charging scheme.
+That’s why next-gen technology will need to incorporate some kind of onboard charging scheme.